Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 Congratulations!
 You've successfully performed Feature Engineering using Snowpark, made use of Snowflake Feature Store to publish and maintain features in a development and production environment.
 You've learnt how you can deploy a model from the Snowflake Model Registry and combine it with a feature-engineering pipeline in Feature Store to operationalise an incremental inference process in Snowflake ML.

-We would love your feedback on this QuickStart Guide!
+We would love your feedback on this Guide!
 Please submit your feedback using this [Feedback Form](https://forms.gle/JeZWYwkCMk3gty7D7).

 ### What You Learned